Last Updated on September 16, 2021 by Grow with Bovees

 There are over a 1000 known bamboo species in the world, where some remarkable giants tower 100-feet in the air, and other shrub-like plants grow only a few feet tall.

 Then there’s lucky bamboo — a plant that looks like true bamboo, but is also called Dracaena or Dracaena Sanderiana, and is sold in most home and garden stores.

 Even though the leaves and stems look similar to bona fide outdoor bamboo plants, lucky bamboo makes a great indoor plant that loves water, and grows best in high humidity conditions.

 If you notice your lucky bamboo leaves turning yellow, then this should be a reason for concern.

 There are myriad reasons for the leaves turning yellow, most notably low soil nutrients, over watering or lack thereof, or boggy soil.

 Reasons For Lucky Bamboo Plant Turning Yellow

-But, if there are several parts of your bamboo turning yellow, then this could indicate a problem.
+But, if there are several parts of your bamboo turning yellow, then this could indicate a more serious problem.

 The most common factor for yellowing leaves is too salty and heavily-fluoridated tap water and/or too much sunlight.